 Somewhat common (8 - 20%)

 Senior Tax Accountant Job Listings

-Pay by Experience Level for Senior Tax Accountant
+What is the Pay by Experience Level for Senior Tax Accountants?

 Pay Difference by Location